World Record Bass Caught in Japan

 Talk about a little breaking afternoon excitement.
-This just in from Japan: the world-record largemouth bass may have been bested.
+This just in from Japan: the former world record bass (largemouth) catch may have been bested.
 Here are the first photos.

 The fish was supposedly taken from Lake Biwa in Japan, the same lake where a 25-pound bass was reportedly netted earlier this year.